adamplump/MotionCap/README.md

 </p>

 <h3>4.
 Results</h3>
 In the video below you can watch a short results of DIY motion capture systems.
-Additionaly there have been created a device for verification of desgined system.
+Additionally there have been created a device for verification of designed system.
 <p align="center">
   <a href="https://youtu.be/Ns-yqAmoosk" target="_blank">
     <img src="https://img.youtube.com/vi/Ns-yqAmoosk/0.jpg" alt="Video Thumbnail" width="500">